 - Add the two missing handholds on the top of the internal side of the windscreen part. - Add purple/red-brown paint on the small engraved disk in the front armored glass of windscreen.
-This was the silicate dehumidifier capsule. - Add canopy release lever, clear knobs as well as retainer spring lock (with spring-shaped copper wire) - Detail internal side of canopy parts: add plastic strips with white glue to simulate sliding glass panes.
-This is particularly necessary for moving central canopy part. - Smooth edges of central and rear canopy parts (T1&2) - Decrease thickness of B15 pilot head armor.

-5. NOTICEABLE LANDING GEAR ISSUES

-- Add flexible brake hose on each main landing gear leg (between the wheel and the leg) and possibly replace existing molded section. - Main landing gear doors are too thick.
+This was the silicate dehumidifier capsule. - Add canopy release lever as well as retainer spring lock (with spring-shaped copper wire) - Smooth a little bit the edges of Erla Haube canopy part - 5.
+NOTICEABLE LANDING GEAR ISSUES - Add flexible brake hose on each main landing gear leg (between the wheel and the leg) and possibly replace existing molded section. - Main landing gear doors are too thick.
 Sand or rebuilt them.
 Moreover, kit part actually depicts two different parts on the actual airframe.
 Upper section needs adding the mounting and guide rod. - Dress up the side of the main landing gear wells (holes, canvas dust cover, radiator hydraulic line, etc.). - Tail wheel is a little bit undersized.
 Moreover, the tail wheel yoke vertical portion should be located under the fuselage bulkhead.
 Correct the position and at least separate the wheel from its yoke or engrave the seam to simulate different parts or replace it with aftermarket parts.
+Unfortunately, the kit does not give the long leg tail wheel option that appeared in the summer 1944.